The Codex

 7) Optionality

 Some work pays now and weakens you later.
 Some work pays now and improves your future choices.
-Client concentration, review burden, proof value, and energy all matter.
+Client concentration, proof value, review burden, emotional load, and skill compounding all matter.
+A freelancer with more options negotiates differently, recovers faster, and says no earlier.

 8) Principal-agent problems